 The Return of the Blood Libel: Can Art Stop the Hemorrhaging of Hate?

 One of the most bizarre accusations against Jews dates back to the Middle Ages and continued well into the nineteenth century.
 The Nazi propaganda machine revived the myth in the 1930s.
 Jews were charged with engaging in ritual murders of Christian children and using their blood in the preparation of Passover matzos.
-There are at least 150 recorded persecutions of Jews for this ritual murder charge -- and probably many others that were not recorded (huffingtonpost.com, Bernard Starr)
+There are at least 150 recorded persecutions of Jews for this ritual murder charge -- and probably many others that were not recorded (huffingtonpost.com, by Bernard Starr)

 A particularly notorious occurrence took place in Hungary in 1882.
 One day in the village of Tiszaezlara, a young Christian peasant girl, Eszter Solymosi, did not return from an errand.
 After she had been missing for a few days, local Jews were charged with ritual murder.
 Violence and pogroms erupted and quickly spread throughout the region.
 A number of Jews were imprisoned, some for more than a year.